qgis/QGIS-Website/README.md

 4. `make txpush` - Upload strings to Transifex
 5. `make txpull` - Download translations from Transifex
 6. `make messages-compile` - Compile translations
-7. `make messages-generate` - Generate translated content
+7. `make generate-translations-with-fallback` - Generate translated content with English fallback

 The commands are used in the CI/CD pipeline and can also be run locally for development.
 Each command has its own target in the Makefile and can be run independently.

+### Translation Fallback Mechanism

+The `generate-translations-with-fallback` command ensures translated content is properly managed by: 1) cleaning the translations directory, 2) copying English content as fallback, and 3) applying available translations on top.
+This approach maintains consistent content across all languages while utilizing translations where available.

 ### Summary

 - The i18n process is fully integrated and automated.
 - Source content is in `content/`, translations are in `content-translated/<lang>/`.
 - All translation files are managed in `translations/` and synchronized with Transifex.